-NBA Rumors: Nate Robinson Interested In Chicago Bulls’ Return
+NBA Rumors: Nate Robinson Interested In Chicago Bulls Return

 After Nate Robinson took over for the Bulls in the first round series with memorable performances versus the Brooklyn Nets, the Heat devised a plan to stop him.
 Robinson’s rise with the Bulls was the last time fans saw him as a prominent NBA player.
 Injuries, including tearing his ACL (courtesy of Sports Illustrated) while with the Denver Nuggets, hurt Robinson tremendously.

 The uphill battle Nate Robinson faces with his comeback is proving that he can help an NBA team.
-It does not matter if that return was with the Bulls, or any other NBA club, the big question is Nate Robinson fully healthy?
+It does not matter if that return is with the Bulls or any other NBA club; the big question is Nate Robinson fully healthy?

-Against younger, albeit inferior competition, Nate Robinson has stood out.
+Against younger, albeit inferior competition, Nate Robinson had stood out.
 Below is a clip of his recent highlights while playing for the Delaware 87ers.

 Teams such as the Bulls will notice that Nate Robinson can still score.
 But scoring alone is not what a team like the Bulls will look at.
 Can Nate Robinson do other things?
 Is he a willing passer?
 Can Robinson defend?
 How is his outside shot?